GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 - `@underArrayItem`: Operate on a specific item from the array
 - `@underJSONObjectProperty`: Operate on a specific entry from the JSON object
-- `@underEachArrayItem`: Operate under all items from the array
+- `@underEachArrayItem`: Operate on all items from the array
-- `@underEachJSONObjectProperty`: Operate under all entries from the JSON object
+- `@underEachJSONObjectProperty`: Operate on all entries from the JSON object

 This GraphQL query navigates to each of the `email_address` fields, and exports their value to dynamic variable `$mailchimpListMemberEmails`: